hometeam

 After 17 dedicated years with Darden Restaurants, Ben is excited to be in Savannah, where “genuine southern hospitality is evident everywhere you go.”
 He has fond memories of churning peach ice cream on the back porch with his grandparents, making Mom’s stuffed cabbage, and cooking gumbo with his dad.
 He loves good bourbon, a large glass of iced sweet tea, and spending time with his two boys.

 A mom of two boys, Jessica is an avid reader, ex-project manager, and UGA alum.
 She’s also Andrew’s little sister.
 To quote her eight-year-old son, Henry, Savannah is cool because it has “good shrimp, nice houses, and cool trees.”
 Jessica is always up for loaded nachos.
-She may or may not be working in the office.
 She’s mostly here for the snacks.